-For EBCS UL frames,
+[4032]For EBCS UL frames,

-— octets xx, yy and zz are configured by the EBCS non-AP STA
+— octets xx, yy and zz are populated by the EBCS non-AP STA to a set of provisioned values that corresponds to the UL traffic stream.

 NOTE—Although the octets xx and yy for EBCS DL traffic are expected to be set to a combination of values that are unique to the coverage area where the content is being broadcast, the uniqueness of the octets xx and yy is not guaranteed.
-The octets xx, yy, and zz for EBCS UL traffic must be set to values that are unique to the UL traffic stream.
+It is recommended that the octets xx, yy, and zz for EBCS UL traffic be provisioned in EBCS non-AP STAs to values that are unique for each UL traffic stream.
 EBCS UL and EBCS Data frames can be differentiated because the EBCS UL frame is a management frame while the EBCS Data frame is a Data frame.